andreas-marschke/nagplot/README.md

 Nagplot is not meant to be something you can copy paste into your documents.
 It is more or less like a live-broker about your facillities.
-So if you have a usable backend you can plug into it to monitor devices/systems/applications by all means do it.
+So if you have a usable backend you can plug into it to monitor devices/systems/applications.
+If you have suggestions by all means post them.